ubidzz/ASA-Server-Manager/README.md

 > Due to wildcard releasing a update that made it so you can't change the ports it's listing on the manager uses the default ports of 7777 and 27015
 >
 > The only thing that don't work in the ASA Server Manager right now is the RCON stuff.
+>
+> When you run the ASA Server Manager file windows will give you a warning to allow the program to run due to it doesn't have a code signing certificate.

 ## How to use the ASA Server Manager
 1. download the zip file